 4800 Oak Grove Drive

 Pasadena, CA 91109Bonnie is a PhD graduate of the Australian Centre for Astrobiology at the University of New South Wales.
 During her PhD, Bonnie used spectroscopy and spectrometry to increase reliability in detecting bona fide organic biosignatures in environments with high contamination potential (e.g., old rocks, hydrothermal environments).
 She has been supported as a DAAD scholar, a Big Questions Institute Fellow, and was the sole recipient of the Geological Society of Australia’s (GSA) PhD endowment fund in 2019.
 In addition to her astrobiological research, she is passionate about education and mentoring.
 She has taught science communication, astrobiology and geology at Macquarie University and UNSW for the past six years.
 She has also worked for the Powerhouse Museum as an Educator and Learning Developer and participated in several mentoring programs, such as Curious Minds.
-For her work in increasing equity in online education, she is recognized internationally as a Fellow of the Higher Education Academy.
+For her work on virtual field trips and pedagogy in online education, she is recognized internationally as a Fellow of the Higher Education Academy.
 Bonnie serves aboard the Early Career Advisory Panel to the GSA and co-chairs GSA’s Education and Outreach group.

 - PhD in Geology, UNSW Sydney 2018−2022